Import Troubleshooting

 Video: Import Troubleshooting Deep Dive

-• 0:02 Import Settings Overview: Where to find import settings on the Settings page and the recommended defaults.
+• 0:02 Import Settings Overview: Where the import settings sit on the Settings page and the recommended defaults.

-• 0:43 Server Processing and Timeout Troubleshooting: How “Send imports to server” works and when to turn it off temporarily.
+• 0:43 Server Processing and Timeout Troubleshooting: How “Send imports to server when possible” works and when to turn it off temporarily.

 • 1:27 Student Data Import Options: DSL import management, absence and behaviour total updates, and reducing Student Summary dependency.

-• 3:18 Preferred Names Configuration: The two approaches to handling preferred vs legal names during imports.
+• 3:18 Preferred Names Configuration: The two approaches to handling preferred versus legal names during imports.

 • 4:15 Ignore Lists and Roll Class Omissions: Timetable, GPA, QCE, and roll class ignore lists for filtering imported data.

-• 5:40 Attendance Settings and Rollover Month: Attendance calculation settings and the absence/behaviour rollover month for start of year.
+• 5:40 Attendance Settings and Rollover Month: Attendance calculation settings and the absence and behaviour rollover month for the start of the year.

 • 6:58 Reset Import Queue and Revise Headers: Clearing stuck imports and updating expected headers for spelling changes only.